Suspect in custody in shooting of retired Red Sox slugger David Ortiz

 Former U.S. President Barack Obama also wished Ortiz a speedy recovery, writing on Twitter that his "spirit and resolve helped us all begin to heal from the Boston Marathon bombing."

-(Reporting by Jonathan Allen in New York; editing by Scott Malone, Tom Brown and G Crosse)
+(Reporting by Jonathan Allen in New York; additional reporting by Rich McKay in Atlanta; Editing by G Crosse and Clarence Fernandez)